SFDO-Tooling/MetaCI/README.rst

 The email server will exit when you exit the Grunt task on the CLI with Ctrl+C.

-In Production, set up Sendgrid as a Heroku addon.
+In Production, set up Mailgun as a Heroku addon.

 Sentry
 ^^^^^^